-Relying predominantly on yarn, paint, found, and readymade objects, her work operates in 3 dimensional space with networks and ‘data-bytes’ of material standing in for systems, modes of measurement, or visceral realities.
-Materiality and abstraction shift the viewers experience between the intellect and embodiment, while the layered use of titles and recognizable objects allow the work to co-exist with a language or provenance that is specific and nameable.
+Relying predominantly on paint, yarn and detritus as sculptural medium, her work operates in 3 dimensional space with networks and ‘data-bytes’ of material standing in for systems, modes of measurement, or visceral realities.
+Materiality and abstraction shift the viewer's experience between the intellect and embodiment, while the layered use of titles and recognizable objects allow the work to co-exist with a language or provenance that is specific and nameable.